Richard Zeits Positions For 2017, Part 2: Oil M&A Likely To Accelerate As Oil Recovers

 In-depth M&A analyses can be an effective intelligence tool.
 I should note that the overwhelming majority of transactions in the E&P space are friendly deals, where the seller "opens up" to the acquirer, offering massive amounts of private data.
 Based on this data, the buyer is able to perform extensive analysis of the asset, from developing geological models and reviewing vast volumes of petro-physical and operating data to running investment return scenarios.

 Very little of this extensive and highly valuable work by the acquirer comes visible to the public eye.
 Announcement press releases are typically of little help explaining the asset being acquired.
 However, by applying some extra effort, one can try to figure out the buyer's motivation in the transaction and the nature of the properties' operational and financial upside, as perceived by the acquirer and reflected in the price.

 By doing that, one can be lucky from time to time to develop an "edge" in identifying stocks that will be favorably (or unfavorably) impacted once the geologic reality or concept reflected in the transaction becomes more obvious to the market.
 This type of analysis is also invaluable in identifying likely future acquisition targets.

 Understanding the asset is the foundational element in any detailed M&A review, the way we view it at Zeits Energy Analytics.
 To provide an illustration, we were intrigued by the metrics of the recent acquisition by Diamondback Offshore (NASDAQ:FANG) of Brigham Resources.
 Brigham is a private operator in the Delaware Basin, with acreage primarily in Pecos County, Texas.
 The interesting aspect of this acquisition is that the acreage is located "off the beaten path," in the play's extension southeast of the industry's activity epicenter.

 Within two days following the announcement, we reviewed in detail every horizontal well producing on the acreage, approximately 40 in total.
 We looked at a variety of data, including target formation, well geometry, completion methods, mechanical problems encountered in certain wells, formation pressure, production history, etc. Shortly thereafter, we posted summary conclusions for OIL ANALYTICS subscribers.

 In our data mining, we use a process and sources that often enables us to capture a significant body of operating data that is not available from commercial databases.
 This often requires "manual" data acquisition in certain categories.
-A thorough well-by-well review can be quite labor intensive and costly, but the reward is a better understanding the asset and an edge in seeing operational nuances that can be quite important.
+A thorough well-by-well review can be quite labor intensive and costly, but the reward is a better understanding of the asset and an edge in seeing operational nuances that can be quite important.

 Intelligently processing and interpreting the data is perhaps the most important element of this evaluation process.
 Once the data is analyzed and understood, well performance can be extrapolated, to run a meaningful drilling economics analysis.